An adapted robot assists with situational awareness

 According to the research team, the development of AI for autonomy should be viewed as an imperative endeavor for national security.
 The AI Software Architectures and Algorithms group is engaged in the exploration of cutting-edge research and development to explore the potential of explainable AI, perception methods such as semantic segmentation, applications of virtual and augmented reality for robot learning, and other innovative concepts.

-"This type of research has the potential to reshape the landscape of defense operations, equipping armed forces with enhanced capabilities for precision, adaptability, and tactical advantage as the world continues to evolve technologically and security challenges become more complex both domestically and abroad," Greaves says.
+"This type of research has the potential to reshape the landscape of defense operations as the world continues to evolve technologically and security challenges become more complex," Greaves says.